hpandelo/passport-mercadolivre/README.md

   if (req.isAuthenticated()) {
     return next();
   };
-  res.redirect('/auth/mercadolibre');
+  res.redirect('/auth/mercadolivre');
 };
 ```

 The properties available in the `user` object are:
-- provider _--> mercadolibre_
+- provider _--> mercadolivre_
 - nickname
 - first_name
 - last_name
 - email
 - accessToken

-But you can get more information (a lot more!) accessing the raw user profile as provided by MercadoLibre:
+But you can get more information (a lot more!) accessing the raw user profile as provided by mercadolivre:
 - \_raw  _--> raw server response_
 - \_json _--> JSON object with server response_